jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 GREEN: make it pass
 -------------------

-* I have a lot of practice solving this error from :doc:`ModuleNotFoundError`.
+* I have a lot of practice solving this error from :doc:`/exceptions/ModuleNotFoundError`.
 I create a file called ``functions.py`` and the terminal shows

   .. code-block:: python